 Looking back, I know it was a lot of work, but that’s not what stands out.
 What I remember is how easy it was to sit down at my computer and get my thoughts out.
 I remember how good it felt when others reacted to the content I chose to publish.
 Honestly, it was an amazing ride.

+My Instant Gratification Monkey shirt always comes out to play!
 Each year I show my students Tim Urban’s Ted Talk: Inside the Mind of a Master Procrastinator.
 We discuss how procrastination is a very normal thing and how all of us have our “Instant Gratification Monkey.”
 It’s a great lesson for us all, but what strikes me every year is how Urban ends his talk.
 He references times in people’s lives where there are no deadlines.
 That’s when we can miss out on trying something new.
 Taking risks.
 Challenging ourselves to become more than we ever thought possible.
 He says, “We need to think about what we’re really procrastinating on, because everyone is procrastinating on something in life.”

 I took a risk and went on a journey with CUE.
 It may have been a small trek, but it helped me grow in ways I couldn’t have imagine.
 How are you procrastinating and not living your best life?
 Take a little advice from Tim Urban and me.
 Don’t let your Instant Gratification Monkey take the wheel.
 Make a plan and do it!